 To get in the college door, the answer is often yes.
 Many college admissions teams do notice straight A’s in a quest to enroll the best and brightest high school students.

 Once you are on campus, your college may not expect all A’s, but some colleges and universities may require a minimum GPA in introductory courses before allowing students to declare a popular major that typically brings lucrative returns later.
-The list includes mechanical engineering, computer science, nursing, finance, and economics.
+The list may include mechanical engineering, computer science, nursing, finance, and economics.
 These universities want students of the highest academic caliber for the highest-earning majors.

 Merit scholarships may also have minimum GPA requirements, so maintaining a high academic standard may be important for maintaining eligibility for merit awards as well.